-For more than sixty-five years, Penguin has been the leading publisher of classic literature in the English-speaking world, providing readers with a global bookshelf of the best works throughout history and across genres and disciplines.
+For more than seventy years, Penguin has been the leading publisher of classic literature in the English-speaking world, providing readers with a global bookshelf of the best works throughout history and across genres and disciplines.
 We focus on bringing together the best of the past and the future, using cutting-edge design and production as well as embracing the digital age to create unforgettable editions of treasured literature.
 Penguin Classics is timeless and trend setting.
 Whether you love our familiar black-spine series, our Penguin Classics Deluxe Editions, or our Penguin Enriched eBook Classics, we bring the writer to the reader in every format available.

 Penguin, from its very earliest days, had dabbled on occasion in what were regarded as classics.
 A batch of ten books published in 1935 had included Samuel Butler's Erewhon.
 Chekhov and de Maupassant translations also featured in the early lists.
 And in 1938 a series of ten Illustrated Classics had been published, starting with Jane Austen's Pride and Prejudice and finishing with Swift's Gulliver's Travels.
 Published in the year before the outbreak of World War II, these attractive books were considered at the time a rare Penguin failure, and the series was discontinued.